martinkuhn94/PALSYN/README.md

 pm4py.write_xes(event_log_xes, xes_filename)
 ```

+## Future Work
+Future work will focus on enhancing the algorithm and making it available on PyPI.

 ## Contribution

 We welcome contributions from the community.
 If you have any suggestions or issues, please create a GitHub issue or a pull request.